sullypalaia/robotic-autonomy/setup/README.md

 **Exercise:**
 - Install [Git](https://git-scm.com/downloads) based on your OS.
 - Clone this repo and open it locally and continue reading it locally.
 That's it.
+- Bonus point (very optional): There are 5 spelling errors in this document.
+If you find any, make a pull request on GitHub.

 ---
 ### VS Code
 An editor for writing text that has meaning, or so we think.
 - Yes, it's from evil Microsoft.
 And fun fact: the version you download isn't actually fully open source.
-- You can use other editors, but VS Code works very smoothly with Docker and devcontainers.
+- You can use other editors, but VS Code works very smothly with Docker and devcontainers.
 So... just use it.

 **Exercise:**
 - Install it [Download](https://code.visualstudio.com/)